Key Takeaways from the Discussion on Training Volume and Hypertrophy

 -

-- Pay attention to systemic and local recovery.
+Recovery and Adjustments: - Pay attention to systemic and local recovery.
 Add sets gradually if recovery allows.

 - Consider lifestyle factors impacting recovery.
 Adjust volumes based on individual recovery capacity and performance feedback.